UCL-ARC/condenser-mkdocs/docs/index.md

 ## Technology stack

 Condenser is developed using Infrastructure as Code (IaC) and Continuous Integration/Continuous Deployment (CI/CD) methodologies.
-The following technologies are used to build the
+Some of the technologies used to build the platform
-platform:
+are:

 <table>
   <tr>